 If you don’t have a customer list, as many startups do not, you can create a custom audience from scratch.
 To do this, you’ll want to select Saved Audience instead from the same drop down menu where you selected Custom Audience.
 You can now fill in the targeting information you desire and click “create audience” at the bottom of the window.
 Once the audience has been saved, you can use that custom audience in future ad sets and tweak it as needed.

 While creating your custom audience, pay close attention to the meter on the upper right-hand side that shows you the audience size.
 Ideally, your audience should fall into the green range on the meter.
 The red indicates your audience is too specific and the yellow indicates your audience is too broad.

-Reaching as many people as possible may sound great, but you should always refine your audience to just the most qualified people.
-A big pond doesn’t necessarily mean you’ll catch bigger fish.
+Reaching as many active users as possible may sound great, but you should always refine your audience to just the most qualified people.
+This is especially true for local businesses who offer services catered only to their local area.
+A big pond doesn’t necessarily mean your ad campaign will catch bigger fish.
 In fact, it may make it more difficult to find the right fish.
 Analogies aside, you can narrow your audience if you think it may be too big.
 You can do so by clicking the “Narrow Audience” button as pictured below.